NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

  information and produce the final prediction value.

 Two networks are trained, one with the normal perspective images, and one with the equirectangular images for comparison.
-The training was conducted for 60 epochs, which took approximately 1h 15min.
+The training was conducted for 60 epochs, which took approximately 1 h 15 min.

 ![](../notes/img/intersectNet_0831-0849_Accuracy.png)
 ![](../notes/img/intersectNet_0831-0849_Loss.png)